SliverGit/RandomNumberGenerator.Net/README.md

 # RandomNumberGenerator.Net
-Great question!
 The concept of "randomness" in computing is quite fascinating and involves both mathematical theory and practical implementation considerations.

 ### Pseudorandom Number Generators (PRNGs)